onaranjoUCM/Cube-Carnage/README.md

 ![PJ](https://raw.githubusercontent.com/onaranjoUCM/Cube-Carnage/master/img/pj.PNG "PJ")

-The game tries to simplify the zombie modes of other moder games such as Call of Duty, which usually are as popular al the "normal" mode or even more.
+The game tries to simplify the zombie modes of other moder games such as Call of Duty, which usually are as popular as the "normal" mode or even more.
 It will feature **various arenas** with walls and explosive barrels for an extra tactical level, and also **different weapons** for your choice (Rifle, shotgun and grenades, more to come).